|200 - 309||G-10||Manch.||1903 '10||52"||19x24||160||127,800||12/1948||some sold M&WR, B&C, others|

 Pacific Fast Mail (around 1977) and Overland (around 1990) have both done the B-15 2-6-0 in HO.
 My memories of a couple of PFM B-15s I saw run years ago suggest that the Overland version runs better.
 The PFM model also has arch-bar tender trucks, and would benefit from a change to Fox trucks.
 The Overland model was offered in several versions, including a road pilot (boiler tube), switcher pilot (footboards) and plow pilot (installed on engines assigned to certain branches in winter months only).
 The Overland B-15 comes with a scale dummy coupler retained by a pin on the front; Kadee-type couplers can only be mounted by sacrificing centering action, which may affect switching operation.

 The HO A-41f 4-4-0 imported by Pacific Fast Mail in 1980 had a number of problems: The most visible error is that the cylinder/saddle casting is noticeably undersized, and the builder bent the frame upwards so it would actually support the boiler.
 The tender's archbar trucks have journal boxes that protrude beyond the side of the tender.
 Some roll quite badly.
 Photos indicate most, if not all tenders had leaf-sprung Fox or Andrews trucks; most commercial offerings would roll better than the originals.
 I'm unsure what another reviewer meant by recommending "Baker" trucks.
 Comments indicate that the drive was of variable quality.
 Because the model includes a full backhead, the motor is quite small.
-A weight is supplied, to be inserted into the extreme front of the boiler after the backhead is removed.
-Model Railroader's review notes that adding it actually reduces traction because it takes weight off the rear drivers.
+A weight is supplied, to be inserted into the extreme front of the boiler by removing the smokebox front.
+The May, 1980 Model Railroader review notes that adding it actually reduces traction because it shifts the engine's center of mass forward of the drivers.

 Drawings of the A-41f can be found in the Model Railroader Cyclopedia Vol. 1, Steam Locomotives .
 The August 1993 Mainline Modeler had a drawing of the A-41f, with photos of eight different engines, but no number on the drawing itself.